catgriffin85/woollys_yarn_barn/README.md

 ## Wireframes

 Before starting the project, I created wireframes to map out the initial design and functionality.
 These wireframes served as a blueprint to guide the development process.
-I stuck witht the orginal design for the majority of the project, however, I deviated from the original plan in some areas.
-By not sticking rigidly to my wireframes I was able to improve on the look and feel as the project progressed which I feel elevate the project's quality beyond the initial concept.
+I stuck with the original design for the majority of the project, however, I deviated from the original plan in some areas.
+By not sticking rigidly to my wireframes I was able to improve on the look and feel as the project progressed which I feel elevated the project's quality beyond the initial concept.

 <strong>Homepage wireframe</strong>